landryb/geoserver-datadir-checker/README.md

 ## Why offline ?

 Because you can run it from cron, on a copy of your datadir on a different box, etc..
+And most importantly, it can show you things that geoserver lost track of - unlinked files/sld, broken shp for example - this wouldnt be possible via GeoServer REST APIs..

 ## Why perl ?